 When you go to the right of the calendar, you’ll see a breakdown of leave types.

-Because you get a “Leave Breakup” telling you how much of someone’s leave was a sick day or a holiday, TrumpExcel is already quite a bit ahead of Microsoft Excel in my book.
+Because you get a “Leave Breakup” telling you how much of someone’s leave was a sick day or a holiday, TrumpExcel is already quite a bit ahead of Microsoft Excel when it comes to overall management of leave.

 So, let’s say someone on your team requests a week off.
 You can take a look at how much holiday they’ve already used in the year.